keesey/phylopic/apps/www/README.md

 yarn dev
 ```

-The run the production version locally, on port `3000`:
+Then run the production version locally, on port `3000`:

 ```sh
 yarn build && yarn start